 Petty larceny convictions may be sealed from the defendant’s criminal record one (1) year after the case closes.9 But if the case gets dismissed with no conviction, then the defendant may pursue a record seal right away.10

-It is always recommended that people with petty larceny on their criminal record pursue a record seal.
+It is always recommended that people with any crime of theft on their criminal record pursue a record seal.
 It looks very bad to prospective employers and carries a social stigma.

 Probably not as long as the immigrant has only one (1) petty larceny conviction.
 Petty larceny is technically a crime involving moral turpitude, which is usually deportable.
 But petty larceny falls under immigration law’s “petty offense” exception because its maximum possible jail time is only six (6) months.11